SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: HARDWARE ARCHITECTURE

 The accelerator is primarily composed of dedicated on-chip buffers and specialized function units to maximize data reuse and hardware utilization.
-Specifically, the PE array is responsible for all matrix multiplications, including both the routing mechanism and the linear transformations within each submodule.
-To sustain a continous datflow during PE execution, a set of small ping-pong buffers(\emph{i.e.}, IFM, KER and PSUM) is employed, while a global buffer(scratchpad) is introduced to accommodate diverse data reuse patterns across different linear operations.
-The Bitmask module consumes router results produced by the PE array to make computation decision and selectively fetches token vectors from the global buffer to drive the execution of subsequent submodules.
-Tile-based NPE handles nonlinear operations and can be flexibly inserted into the computation pipeline, either during operand preparation or result offloading.
-The intermediate result matrices are offloaded to DDR4 while the computed KV values are stored back to HBM.
-During the decoding phase, the KV invariance buffer is automatically updated to capture key–value entries that remain unchanged across adjacent layers.
-When self-attention computation is enabled in the next layer, the buffer outputs are concatenated with HBM-fetched data to supplement off-chip bandwidth.
+To sustain a continuous dataflow during PE execution, a set of localized ping-pong buffers---\revC{namely the Input Feature Map (IFM), Kernel (KER), and Partial Sum (PSUM) buffers—are implemented directly using Block RAM (BRAM) to provide the wide, multi-port bus widths required for parallel execution.} \revC{ A centralized Global Buffer (scratchpad), also built from BRAM, is further introduced to accommodate diverse data reuse patterns across distinct linear projection layers.
+Dynamic runtime execution is driven by the Bitmask (BM) module. } The Bitmask module consumes router results produced by the PE array to make computation decision and selectively fetches token vectors from the global buffer to drive the execution of subsequent submodules.
+Tile-based NPE handles nonlinear operations and can be flexibly inserted into the computation pipeline, either during operand preparation or result offloading. \revC{ Intermediate activation matrices are offloaded to off-chip DDR4 memory, which is managed via Xilinx's industry-standard Memory Interface Generator (MIG) IP to guarantee robust and high-efficiency physical layer control.
+Computed KV cache entries are routed back to the HBM channels.
+To maximize memory throughput, a dedicated Demultiplexer (DEMUX) assigns KV cache segments to distinct HBM ports (see details in \Cref{sec:memory_opt}).
+This mapping enforces localized access alignment, ensuring that each AXI channel reads and writes strictly to its corresponding local HBM channel to prevent cross-channel routing congestion. } During decoding, the KV invariance buffer is automatically updated to capture key–value entries that remain unchanged across adjacent layers.
+When self-attention computation is active in the next layer, the buffer outputs are concatenated inline with fetched HBM data, effectively supplementing the off-chip bandwidth.